 Students will build their skills in their specialised area as well as GCSE Maths and English, Physical Education, and Wellbeing PSHE (Personal, Social, Health and Economic Education).

-The Junior College programme offers a safe environment with distinct lanyards, so they are easily identified as pre-16 learners for safety and community purposes.
+The Junior College programme offers a separate environment from the normal College, with distinct lanyards, so they are easily identified as pre-16 learners for safety and community purposes.
 Direct progression routes are available to learners when they are ready to move into Further Education at the end of the programme.

 There is extensive support available to students.
 Students can access wellbeing support teams and Careers Advisors who assist with everything from subject choices to future education planning.

-Learners are also invited to be involved in EKC Sheppey College Students’ Union and can take part in group trips, events, and social activities.
+Learners are also involved in the EKC Sheppey College Students’ Union and can take part in group trips, events, and social activities.
 They also have opportunities to engage in community projects that benefit their education and their communities.

 After applying, students will attend a mandatory information session to learn about the programme and its expectations.